- ISBN/SKU: 9781612514475

 — Praise for Home Squadron —

-"This is a vital, seldom analyzed period of our Navy's growth and author Rentfrow gives the topic the scope and insight it deserves."
+"This is a vital, seldom analyzed period of our Navy's growth and author Rentfrow gives the topic the scope and insight it deserves."—Sea Classics

-“Exhaustive notes, a bibliography, and an index round out this exceptional addition to nautical and military history shelves, highly recommended especially for college library collections.”
+“Exhaustive notes, a bibliography, and an index round out this exceptional addition to nautical and military history shelves, highly recommended especially for college library collections.”—The Midwest Book Review

 “Sailor-scholar James Rentfrow has done us all a great service by chronicling and analyzing the historical roots of the current U.S. Navy’s intensely operational nature.
 Multiship warship exercises, operations, and tactics at sea may be the hallmarks of our modern naval force, but their origins in the late nineteenth century have, strangely never been comprehensively examined until now.
 Anyone involved in contemporary strike group operations—of any navy—will gain from learning how it all began, and why.”